CommonAccord/Cmacc-Org/Doc/G/Bonterms/Cloud-Terms/Form/Cloud-Terms.md

 IP.ReserveRight.Ti=Reserved Rights

-IP.ReserveRight.sec=Neither party grants the other any rights or licenses not expressly set out in this Agreement.
-Except for {_Provider}’s express rights in this Agreement, as between the parties, Customer retains all intellectual property and other rights in Customer Data and Customer Materials provided to {_Provider}.
-Except for Customer’s express rights in this Agreement, as between the parties, {_Provider} and its licensors retain all intellectual property and other rights in the {_Cloud_Service}, Professional Services deliverables and related {_Provider} technology.
+IP.ReserveRight.sec=Neither party grants the other any rights or licenses not expressly set out in this {_Agreement}.
+Except for {_Provider}’s express rights in this {_Agreement}, as between the parties, Customer retains all intellectual property and other rights in {_Customer_Data} and Customer Materials provided to {_Provider}.
+Except for Customer’s express rights in this {_Agreement}, as between the parties, {_Provider} and its licensors retain all intellectual property and other rights in the {_Cloud_Service}, Professional Services deliverables and related {_Provider} technology.

 IP.ReserveRight.=[G/Z/Base]